Dovacat/tarkovquesthelper/quests/JSONDetails.md

 Rep if the player has to reach a specific rep level with a trader

+Transit if the player must transit to a different map

+Modify if the player must modify a gun or other item to a required spec

 ### Time
 #### Type:
 Integer Array